 Consider the budget

 Event planning can be like a snowball gathering more and more snow as it hurtles down the mountain.
-You start off with a rough outline of what you want to do, then, gradually, as more and more suggestions and ideas are added to the mix, it grows into something enormous and seemingly unmanageable – not to mention unaffordable.
+You start off with a rough outline of what you want to do when you start to plan your corporate event, then, gradually, as more and more suggestions and ideas are added to the mix, it grows into something enormous and seemingly unmanageable – not to mention unaffordable.
 While later suggestions should always be listened to, it’s equally important to stick to your guns, especially when you’re in charge of the budget.

 Consider the timings